 Electives: In some DrPH programs, students may be able to choose an elective in consultation with their academic advisor.
 Some examples are cardiovascular epidemiology, cancer epidemiology, reproductive and perinatal epidemiology.

-A graduate certificate in Epidemiology is usually about 5 to 6 courses selected to provide career competency in that field of study.
+A graduate certificate in Epidemiology is usually about 5 to 6 courses selected to provide career competency in the field.
 Courses in the Graduate Certificate might be applied towards the MPH degree, should the student choose to continue his/her education.
 Schools vary, so contact them directly to see if this might be an option for you.

 Coursework: As a shorter program, the Epidemiology Graduate Certificate may provide learners with a basic grasp of the concepts of epidemiology used in public health practice.
 For instance, students may have to take core courses in biostatistics and examine the use and analysis of health statistics.
 Other courses might examine the epidemiology of chronic disease and infectious disease.

-Epidemiologists can be thought of as “disease detectives” and are professionals who have earned a graduate degree in epidemiology, public health or related field.
-They often collect and analyze date to check for patterns that could help stop future outbreaks, reduce risks and educate the public.
+Epidemiologists can be thought of as “disease detectives”.
+They often collect and analyze data to check for patterns that could help stop future outbreaks, reduce risks and educate the public.
 And, their discoveries reach far and wide.
-Whether it is to analyze bacteria in swimming pools, urge the public to get a flu shot or pursue government funding for public health emergencies.
+They may analyze bacteria in swimming pools, urge the public to get a flu shot or pursue government funding for public health emergencies.

 To pursue a career as an epidemiologist, most positions require at least a masters degree from an accredited institution in the area of public health (e.g. MPH degree), ideally with a focus in epidemiology.
 Academic or higher level positions in clinical or research epidemiology almost always require a medical degree (MD) or other doctorate (PhD).i